-- 1. Public sector accounting is covered by a range of government legislation and accounting standards that are designed to ensure proper accountability for public funds, including (but not limited to): - The Local Government Act 1972 - The Local Government Finance Act 1988 - The Accounts and Audit (England) Regulations 2015 and the Accounts and Audit (Amendment) Regulations 2022 - Local Audit and Accountability Act 2014 (sections 26 and 27) - The Police Reform and Social Responsibility Act 2011 - 2.
+- 1. Public sector accounting is covered by a range of government legislation and accounting standards that are designed to ensure proper accountability for public funds, including (but not limited to): - The Local Government Act 1972 - The Local Government Finance Act 1988 - The Accounts and Audit (England) Regulations 2015 - The Police Reform and Social Responsibility Act 2011 - 2.
 The Police Reform and Social Responsibility Act 2011 defined arrangements for separate corporations sole for the Police and Crime Commissioner (PCC) and Chief Constable (CC), each of which is required to appoint a Chief Finance Officer (CFO).
 In addition, the Home Office issued the revised Financial Management Code of Practice (FMCOP) in July 2018, which deals specifically with the financial management of the corporations sole of the PCC and CC.
 The professional responsibilities of the PCC and CC CFOs are defined in the FMCOP and in the CIPFA Statement, "Responsibilities of the CFO to the PCC and the CFO to the CC". - 3.
 To conduct its business effectively, the PCC and CC need to ensure that sound financial management policies are in place and that they are strictly adhered to.
 Part of this process is to adopt and implement Financial Regulations.
 The Regulations contained herein have been drawn up in such a way as to ensure that the financial matters of the PCC and CC are conducted properly and in compliance with all necessary requirements.
 The CC CFO is responsible for managing funds delegated by the PCC in accordance with the requirements in these Regulations. - 4.
 The Regulations are designed to establish overarching financial responsibilities, and to provide clarity about the financial accountabilities of groups or individuals.
 They apply to all PCC staff and all CC officers and staff and anyone acting on their behalf.
 The Regulations have been drawn in the knowledge that under S18 of the Police Reform and Social Responsibility Act 2011 it is not possible for the PCC to arrange for a function to be exercised by a constable or a member of staff employed as such.